aklump/cloudy-tools/documentation/source/README.md

 ## Summary

-A lightweight BASH framework, which uses YAML or JSON for your script's configuration and provides a unit testing framework.
+A BASH framework, which uses YAML or JSON for your script's configuration and provides a unit testing framework.

 Cloudy Boosts the following features: